 Using several databases for one project to take advantage of the strengths of each is a common practical solution to address specific project requirements.
 However, developers should make this decision after carefully analyzing and defining the product’s technology stack.

-For instance, you might use a relational database like MySQL or PostgreSQL for storing and querying structured data while incorporating a NoSQL database like MongoDB for flexible and scalable document storage.
-This hybrid approach allows you to optimize your data management strategy based on the specific needs of different aspects of your application.
+For instance, you might use a relational database like MySQL or PostgreSQL for storing and querying structured data while incorporating a NoSQL database like MongoDB for flexible and scalable storage of unstructured data (medical images, emails, social media mentions).
+This hybrid approach allows you to optimize your data management strategy based on the specific needs of different data models of your application.

 However, not all database matches work seamlessly.
-If you plan to create an environment that consists of two or more database solutions, you should consider the following:
+If you plan to create an environment that consists of two or more database platforms, you should consider the following:

-As you can see, your choice of a database for your project depends on many factors, including the types of data you’re going to collect and process, integrations with other tools, and the scaling approach you follow.
+The choice of the database for your project depends on many factors, including the types of data you’re going to collect and process, integrations with other tools, and the scaling approach you follow.
 It’s not just a question of SQL or NoSQL, as many think.

 Discover what data technologies we’re good at